 Research from the Global Drug Survey carried out in 2016 reported 2.24 percent of people used DMT in the last 12 months.
 It was among the least used drugs overall, with only kratom and modafinil used less.

 The primary effect of DMT is the experience of intense hallucinations that alter the individual's perception of the world around them.

 The main effect of DMT is psychological, with intense visual and auditory hallucinations, euphoria, and an altered sense of space, body, and time.

 Many users describe profound, life-changing experiences such as visiting other worlds, talking with alien entities (known as 'DMT elves' or 'machine elves'), and total shifts in the perception of identity and reality.

 When smoked, DMT produces brief yet intense visual and auditory hallucinations that have been described by users as an alternate reality, otherworldly, or a near death experience.

 In comparison to other psychedelic drugs (LSD, ketamine, magic mushrooms), recreational users of DMT consider it to have the lowest side effect profile.

-Because DMT is structurally related to the neurotransmitter serotonin, a condition called serotonin syndrome is a potentially lethal health risk that can be associated with its use.
+DMT is structurally related to the neurotransmitter serotonin and, because of this, a condition called serotonin syndrome is a potentially lethal health risk associated with its use.
 Individuals taking antidepressants are at highest risk for this complication.